DadeOrsu/Tik-Tak-Toe/README.md

 # Tik-Tak-Toe
-Tik-Tak-Toe project for the Advanced Software Engineering course.
+Tik-Tak-Toe project for the Advanced Software Engineering (ASE) course.